shorepine/tulipcc/tulip/tdeck/README.md

 Keyboard Characters:

- * They keyboard by default ships with it reporting ASCII codes for each keypress, not any lower-level scan matrix codes.
-You can re-program the keyboard (it's powered by a separate ESP32-C2).
-It would be great to reprogram this but then others would have to deal with building a flashing jig to reprogram the ESP32-C2, so we may just have to be ok with it.
+ * Control (for control-C, control-X (save in editor), etc) is set by pressing left-shift and the microphone/0 key at the same time.
+Release that combo and then hit the key you want. (like C, or X)
  * A raw REPL can be enabled by pressing `sym` and then `shift+b`, to revert back to the normal REPL simply press `sym` and then `shift+l`.
- * I had to cheat to get access to Control-C and Control-X (save in the editor.)
-Control-C is accessed by pressing right shift and the dollar sign or speaker key (depending on your model), and Control-X is left shift and the 0/microphone key.
- * An alternate character set can be accessed by pressing `alt+c`, this should allow the keyboard functionality to be expanded.
-The following characters are currently available:
+ * An alternate character set can be accessed by pressing `alt+c`: The following characters are made available:

  | Default | Alternate | Notes |
  |---|---|---|